Talk to a local expert

-Buyers Agent Pagewood, NSW
+Buyers Agent in Pagewood

 Pagewood is a residential suburb in Sydney’s Eastern Suburbs, located about 8 kilometres south of the CBD.
 It forms part of the Bayside Council area and sits in a convenient position with a mix of residential streets and some light industrial zones.
 Neighbouring suburbs include Daceyville to the north, Eastgardens and Hillsdale to the east, Botany to the southwest, and Matraville and Maroubra nearby, placing it within easy reach of both the city centre and the popular eastern beaches.